sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 value        |
 -------------|------
-description  | Selector expression the query will use to identify the events that the monitoring rule should process. required     | true type         | String example      | {{< language-toggle >}}
+description  | Selector expression the query will use to identify the events that the service component's monitoring rule should process. required     | true type         | String example      | {{< language-toggle >}}